claytonwramsey/www/zla/content/_index.md

   SIMD-Amenable Nearest Neighbors for Fast Collision Checking" was accepted at [Robotics: Science and Systems](https://roboticsconference.org) in Delft in the Netherlands.
-I\'ll be presenting it on July 16!
+Ill be presenting it on July 16!
 For more details, check out my [blog post](/blog/captree) or the [arXiv](https://arxiv.org/abs/2406.02807).
 - **2024-04-24**: I'll be presenting a poster on my recent work in